 Japanese tea sets are way smaller compared to the rest of the world.
-Though the teapots feature a bamboo or ceramic handle, the cups don’t have a handle at all.
-The teapots consist of a strainer inside the pot and it is often flat on the top with a rounded body.
+Though the teapots feature a bamboo or ceramic handle, the cups don’t have a handle.
+The teapots have a filter inside the pot, often flat on the top with a rounded body.

-Sake pots are more cylindrical in shape.
-An entire set consists of a sake pot and four cups.
+Sake pots are more cylindrical; an entire set consists sake pot and four cups.

 How To Plan A Japanese Meal

-Of course, tableware and ambience is important, but there’s no substitute for good, healthy and tasty food.
-Japanese meals, or washoku, have gained international attention, mainly because of its many health benefits as a completely balanced diet.
+Of course, tableware and ambiance are essential, but there’s no substitute for good, healthy, and tasty food.
+Japanese meals, or washoku, have gained international attention mainly because of their many health benefits as a completely balanced diet.

-In 2013, Washoku was recognised by UNESCO and added to the intangible cultural heritage list.
-It is served according to the Ichiju Sansai Principle, which literally means ‘one soup and 3 sides’.
-It is believed that soup helps fight any kind of illness.
-Hence it should be taken everyday.
+In 2013, UNESCO added washoku to its Intangible Cultural Heritage list.
+People serve it according to the Ichiju Sansai Principle, which means ‘one soup and three sides.’According to legend, soup helps fight any illness.

-The other dishes include food items from 3 different categories based on their contents and health benefits.
-One meal should contain a starch like potatoes or noodles, steamed or boiled vegetables, and some protein like fish, meat, or eggs.
+The other dishes include food items from three categories based on their contents and health benefits.
+One meal should contain starch like potatoes or noodles, steamed or boiled vegetables, and protein like fish, meat, or eggs.

 How To Set a Japanese Table

-The arrangement of the food itself also holds a special place in Japanese culture and cooking.
+The food arrangement also holds a special place in Japanese culture and cooking.
 So, if you are serving food to guests in Japan, it has to be done in a certain way from the guest’s point of view.

-Place the rice to the front left, followed by soup on the right of it.
+Place the rice to the front left, followed by the soup on the right.
 Place the two side dishes towards the back left and right of the tray.
-The third side is placed at the back center.
-Finally, you need to place the chopsticks in front of the tray with the points facing left.
+The third side is at the back center.
+Finally, it would be best if you placed the chopsticks in front of the tray with the poguest’scing left.

-Like it is commonly said, when in Rome, do as the Romans do.
-Similarly, if you are in Japan, or if you feel a strong connection with this archipelago nation, why not plan a full traditional Japanese meal for your guests or just for yourself?
+As commonly said when in Rome, do as the Romans do.
+Similarly, if you are in Japan or feel strongly connected with this archipelago nation, why not plan a full traditional Japanese meal for your guests or yourself?